 How many decks are in Blackjack?

-This depends on whether you plan on playing the home game, or at a casino.
-At home, merely one standard Anglo-American is enough.
-Just have the Dealer shuffle the deck each hand or after two or three hands depending on the number of people playing.
+This depends on whether you plan on playing the home game or at a casino.
+At home, merely one standard deck is enough.
+Just have the Dealer shuffle the deck each hand or after two or three hands, depending on the number of people playing.

 How many cards do you get in Blackjack?